What is the ESA Program?

 The average ESA amount is $5,000.

-In order to be eligible for the Empowerment Scholarship Account (ESA) program for the 2017-2018 school year, a student must reside in Arizona and must have been enrolled in an Arizona public or charter school for 100 days of the 2016-2017 school year.
-For school year 2017-2018, all children entering Kindergarten or grades 1, 6 and 9 are eligible to receive an ESA.
+In order to be eligible for the Empowerment Scholarship Account (ESA) program for the 2019-2020 school year, a student must reside in Arizona and must have been enrolled in an Arizona public or charter school for 100 days of the 2018-2019 school year.

 If you are seeking financial aid, scholarships, and/or Tax Credits for your student in excess of $5000, please do not apply for the ESA Program.